 - The church office remains CLOSED to the public, but is open for church business by appointment.
-The office is staffed (in-person or remotely) Monday to Friday from 10:00 a.m. to 2:00 p.m., however the building is closed.
+The office is staffed (in-person or remotely) Monday to Friday from 10 am to 2 pm.
 If you need to communicate with us, email is currently preferred though you may try calling.